Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/sync-multiple-versions.md

           objectType: secret                     # object types: secret, key or cert
           objectAlias: secretalias
           objectVersion: $SECRET_VERSION         # [OPTIONAL] object versions, default to latest if empty
+          objectNotAfter: ""                     # [OPTIONAL] RFC3339 timestamp.
+Select the latest version created at or before this timestamp.
+Mutually exclusive with objectVersion.
           objectVersionHistory: 5                # The number of versions to sync (including the specified version)
         - |
           objectName: $KEY_NAME